HomeGoogle DocsSpreadsheetHow to Find All Cells with Conditional Formatting in Google Sheets

 Finding all cells with conditional formatting in Google Sheets

-This allows you to view all conditional formatting rules in a sheet at once by simply hovering over each rule.
+This allows you to visually identify all conditional formatting ranges in the sheet by reviewing each rule.

-Note: If some rules apply to areas outside the visible screen, you may need to reduce the zoom level to 50% or scroll horizontally/vertically to locate them.
+Note: If some rules apply to areas outside the visible screen, you may need to reduce the zoom level (for example, to 50%) or scroll to locate them.

 Managing Conditional Formatting Rules in Google Sheets